elixir-cldr/cldr_calendars/README.md

  }}
 ```

 A duration can be added to a date.
-Adding to times and datetimes is not currenlty supported.
+Adding to times and datetimes is not currently supported.
 An example is:

 ```elixir
 iex> {:ok, duration} = Cldr.Calendar.Duration.new(~D[2019-01-01], ~D[2019-12-31])